 Zinc bis is not used in the production of this product.
-However, the quantity of rubber accelerator used in the affected production lots was slightly higher than usual.
-As a result the rubber surface may turn white due to a chemical reaction with the rubber accelerator and other substances.
+The reason this material was deposited on a small number of rubber parts of the viewfinder was the use of an improper vulcanization accelerant as part of a test by the manufacturer of this rubber part.
+The test rubber parts were inadvertently included in a shipment of conforming rubber parts.
+As a result the rubber part of the viewfinder may turn white due to a chemical reaction with the rubber accelerant and other substances.
 High temperature and high humidity may contribute to this condition.
-Zinc bis (N,N’-dimethyldithiocarbamate), which becomes deposited on the rubber surface, is created as a result of this chemical reaction.
+Zinc bis (N,N’- dimethyldithiocarbamate), which becomes deposited on the rubber surface, is created as a result of this chemical reaction.

-Caution on UseThe amount of zinc bis detected during our testing was minimal.
-Although Canon has not received any reports of injury or allergic reactions regarding this product, it is possible for zinc bis, in the small amount found in the rubber surface of affected units, to cause allergic reactions, such as a rash, when it comes in contact with skin of sensitive persons.
-In addition, if eyes are rubbed after contact with the substance, symptoms such as red eyes may develop.
+Depending on one’s health and physical condition, in rare cases it is possible for low concentrations of zinc bis to cause allergic reactions, such as a rash, when it comes in contact with the skin of sensitive persons.
+In addition, if the eyes make contact with the substance, symptoms such as red eyes may develop.

-As a precautionary measure, thoroughly wash your hands with water if they have come in contact with the rubber surface that has turned white.
+As a precautionary measure, thoroughly wash your hands and rinse your eyes with water if they have come into contact with the rubber part of a viewfinder that has turned white.
 If any medical symptoms develop, please consult your physician immediately.